GarenSidonius/ASU-Dissertation-Template/README.md

     cd ~/Downloads/ASU-Dissertation-Template

+Create a local Docker image by entering the following in the terminal:

+    ./build.sh

-Finally, use `latexmk` to process the sample file with `xetex` by entering the following in the terminal:
+Process the sample file with `xetex` by entering the following in the terminal:

-    latexmk -pdf -xelatex dissertation_template_latex_sample.tex
+    ./latexmk.sh -pdf -xelatex dissertation_template_latex_sample.tex

-Or use `latexmk` to process the sample file with `pdftex` by entering the following in the terminal:
+Or process the sample file with `pdftex` by entering the following in the terminal:

-    latexmk -pdf dissertation_template_latex_sample.tex
+    ./latexmk.sh -pdf dissertation_template_latex_sample.tex

 Both of these commands should produce a PDF called `dissertation_template_latex_sample.pdf`, which is the sample document.

-#### Step-by-step: Making your dissertation/thesis with the template
+### Step-by-step: Making your dissertation/thesis with the template

 Follow the same steps for making the sample file in the previous section, but change the name of the `*.tex` file from `dissertation_template_latex_sample.tex` to `dissertation_template_latex.tex`.
-For example, use `latexmk` to process the template file with `xetex` by entering the following in the terminal:
+For example, process the template file with `xetex` by entering the following in the terminal:

-    latexmk -pdf -xelatex dissertation_template_latex.tex
+    ./latexmk.sh -pdf -xelatex dissertation_template_latex.tex

-#### Continuous preview mode
+### More options for latexmk

+Documentation for `latexmk` is available [here](http://personal.psu.edu/jcc8//software/latexmk-jcc/).

-`latexmk` also has a continuous preview mode (initiated with the flag `-pvc`), which watches a `*.tex` file and all supporting files (including separate chapter files) for changes.
+One of the more useful options is continuous preview mode (initiated with the flag `-pvc`).
+In this mode, `latexmk` watches a `*.tex` file and all supporting files (including separate chapter files) for changes.
 When any of these files are changed, `latexmk` automatically re-runs TeX and produces a new PDF.
 It's a great tool for checking formatting.
 For example, to use `latexmk` to process the template file with `xetex` in continuous preview mode, open a terminal and enter the following:

-    latexmk -pdf -xelatex -pvc dissertation_template_latex.tex
+    ./latexmk.sh -pdf -xelatex -pvc dissertation_template_latex.tex

 ## Editing the template